How Effective are Large Language Models in Generating Software Specifications?: Acknowledgement

 \section{Acknowledgement}

 The authors thank the anonymous reviewers for their invaluable feedback and Guannan Wei for his input on the early draft.
 The research is partially supported by NSF 1901242 and 2006688 awards.
-It is also partially supported by the National Research Foundation of South Korea (grants No. 2022R1A2C1091419 and 2022H1D3A2A01092979), the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean government (MSIT) (No. 2022-1113), and the 2021 Research Fund (1.210111.01) of UNIST (Ulsan National Institute of Science \& Technology).
+It is also partially supported by the National Research Foundation grants funded by the Korean government (MSIT) (No. 2022R1A2C10911913 and 2022H1D3A2A0109297911), and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by MSIT (No. RS-2023-00222830, RS-2024- 00337414, and 2020-0-1336).